johanley/precision-timekeeping/README.md

 In this library, it's always a single method call.

-### UT1 Supported After 1980
+### UT1 Supported For 1980-01-01 Onward
-The difference UT1-TAI in seconds is taken from a snapshot of the <a href='https://hpiers.obspm.fr/eop-pc/index.php?index=C04&lang=en'>IERS EOP C04 series data set</a>.
+For converting UT1 to other timescales, the difference UT1-TAI in seconds is taken from a downloaded snapshot of the <a href='https://hpiers.obspm.fr/eop-pc/index.php?index=C04&lang=en'>IERS EOP C04 series data set</a>.
-Before 1980-01-01, the sigma for the UT1-TAI value is generally above 1.0 milliseconds.
+You will need to manually update that snapshot to get the most recent data.
-That date has been adopted as a cutoff.
+The sigma for the UT1-TAI value is generally below 1.0 milliseconds after 1980-01-01, and above 1.0 milliseconds before that date.

-If you use a date which is after the range of the snapshot IERS data set, then the code will silently use the most recent value.
+If you use a date that comes after the range of the downloaded snapshot of the IERS data set, then the timescale conversion code will silently use the most recent value found in the snapshot.
-If you use a date before 1980-01-01, then the library will fail.
+If you use a date before 1962-01-01, then the timescale conversion will fail.

 You can override all of this logic by using a back-door System property that lets you manually set a specific value for UT1-TAI.